urbit/examples/dojo/README.md

 This directory contains example generators for `dojo`.
 Generators live under `gen/` in a `%clay` desk, and are invoked with `+name` at the dojo prompt.

+Note: Euler #'s 5, 14 take a little while to evaluate.